shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 The cancellation rate increases as the length of stay in both types of hotels incereases.
 City Hotels' cancellation rate increased significantly with the lowest percentage for a duration of less than one week.
 Resort hotels also tend to experience an increase in cancellation rates, but they are more stagnant and for stays of less than 2 weeks and more than 1 month the cancellation rate tends to be lower.
 Based on the insights about cancellation rates and the length of stay at both types of hotels, here are some business recommendations:

-1. **Establish Clear Cancellation Policies**: It's essential for companies to have well-defined cancellation policies in place to protect against revenue loss.
+1. **Establish Clear Cancellation Policies**: It is essential for companies to have well-defined cancellation policies in place to protect against revenue loss.
 These policies should be communicated clearly to customers both during online and offline booking processes.
 They should encompass details about refunds, cancellation fees, and other terms and conditions.
 Implementing stricter cancellation policies can help deter fraudulent bookings and minimize revenue impact.

 2. **Optimize Pricing Strategies**: Consider implementing a pricing strategy that includes limiting the number of overnight stays.
 For flexible rates, you can set a one-week window for maximum stays, reducing the risk of unwanted cancellations.
 Additionally, offer non-refundable rates for longer stays to increase revenue and discourage last-minute cancellations.